app-zap/phpframework-documentation/versions/README.md

 Starting with version 2.0 the following rules apply:

 * A new major release includes breaking changes.
 That means your code might break if you upgrade the framework.
-The release notes of each major version includes instructions for migrating your code.
+The release notes of each major version include instructions for migrating your code.
 * A new minor release is fully compatible to the previous minor release - you should be able to upgrade without troubles (exception: if you were relying on a bug).

 ## Check for the version